The Deferred Payment Agreement (DPA)

 Further information

-You can obtain more information on our Deferred Payment Agreement by visiting our website and accessing the Council's Deferred Payment Agreement Policy at How much you will have to pay for care and support services
+You can get more information on our Deferred Payment Agreement from our Deferred Payment Agreement Policy at How much you will have to pay for care and support services